 13. Possession – The date the tenant takes possession of the property.

 14. Insurance – The amount of insurance required by the tenant for personal injury, death, and property damage.

 Step 5 – Proportionate Share

 15. Proportionate Share – The percentage of the total property the tenant is renting.
-For example, if a single-tenant building it would be 100%.
+For example, a single-tenant building would be 100%.
 For multi-tenant property, the tenant’s property is divided by the total square footage of the entire property.

 Step 6 – Type of Commercial Lease